fmerg/pymerkle/dev/rst-files/merkle-proofs.rst

 .. note:: Merkle-proofs are *not* zero-knowledge proofs, since they
     require one or two leaf checksums to be included in the advertised path of hashes.
-In the case of audit-proof, one of these checksums is already known to the client, whereas in the case of consistency-proof only one leaf checksum needs be revealed.
+In the case of audit proof, one of these checksums is already known to the client, whereas in the case of consistency proof only one leaf checksum needs be revealed.
     In other words, Merkle-proofs are zero-knowledge except for the (more or less inessential) disclosure of *one* checksum.